tegerte/klipper_upload/README.md

 | -d    | --observed_dir | directory to monitor for gcode files              |
 | -f    | --fancy        | fancy mode, play sounds, optional, default =False |

-## remarks
-There is no validation of input parameters done.
-So